jpswade/jpswade.github.io/_posts/2011-12-14-using-remote-assistance-via-e-mail-on-windows-7.md

 Joe sends the &#8220;connection password&#8221; and the invitation to the Helpdesk.

-The Helpdesk can now remotely connect to Joe&#8217;s computer.
-When the Remote Assistance screen opens showing Joe&#8217;s desktop.
-With Joe&#8217;s consent, Helpdesk can now control Joe&#8217;s computer to diagnose his problem of not being able to install antivirus software.
+The Helpdesk can now remotely connect to Joe's computer.
+When the Remote Assistance screen opens showing Joe's desktop.
+With Joe's consent, Helpdesk can now control Joe's computer to diagnose his problem of not being able to install antivirus software.